If you want to call an API using PHP, wouldn't file_get_contents be fine?

 Application of file_get_contents

-Next, let's try sending a POST using the stream_context_create method.
+Next, let's try sending a POST request using the `stream_context_create` method.

-If you look at the manual for the stream_context_create method, it simply says "Create a stream context."
+Looking at the manual for the `stream_context_create` method, it simply says, "Creates a stream context."

-By manipulating this stream context, you can send POSTs.
+By manipulating this stream context, you can send POST requests.

 <?php $data = [ 'title' =>'Send test', 'body' => 'test', ]; $opts = [ 'http' => [ 'method' => 'POST', 'header' => implode("\r\n", [ "User-Agent: hogehoge", "Accept-Language: ja", "Cookie: test=hoge", ]), ], 'data' => http_build_query($data) ]; $ctx = stream_context_create($opts); $response = file_get_contents('http://example.com/inquiry', false, $ctx);

-The data you want to send via POST should be URL-encoded and converted to a query string using http_build_query.
+For data you want to send via POST, you should pre-encode it using http_build_query and convert it to a query string.

-For JSON data, you should pass it through the json_encode method and then URL-encode it using the urlencode method.
+For JSON data, you would first pass it through the json_encode method, and then URL encode it using the urlencode method.

 The true value of file_get_contents

-You can also bypass basic authentication and browse sites using sessions.
+You can also bypass basic authentication and crawl sites using sessions.

 It also supports APIs that embed the API key in the header information, such as Chatwork API